xurei/redux-api-react-switch/README.md

 ## Motivation

 Using Redux with REST APIs is complicated.
-Depending on the state of the API call (pending, fetched, errored...), your UI might change.
+Depending on the state of the API call (pending, fetched, errored...), your UI should change.
+Making it easy to read and understand can be complex.
+Also, as many component may rely on the same state variable, handling it inside each of them leads to many code redundancy.

-This package helps you write your React components in a clear & readable way.
+This package helps you use REST state variables in a more readable way and prevents code redundancy as much as possible.

 It is meant to be used with [redux-api](https://www.npmjs.com/package/redux-api), but it can be used with any other library.
+See the example below.

 ## Usage
 ```jsx harmony